tofugu/wanikani-knowledge-guide/_posts/2024-20-03-lesson-picker.md

 ![Today's Lessons Advanced](/images/today's-lessons-advanced.png)

 You’ll then be taken to the “Lesson Picker”.
 From there you can hit “Batch, Please” to do one or more batches of your available Lessons or choose any combination of your available radicals, kanji, and vocabulary to learn in a smaller session.
-An example of the “Lesson Picker” tool with one item selected is below.
+An example of the “Lesson Picker” tool with multiple items selected is below.

 ![Lesson Picker Items Selected](/images/lesson-picker-webpage.png)